Gugulethu-Nyoni/pylon/README.md

 - description → "Monthly form creation limit"
 ```

-**Purpose:** Catalog of all possible billable features in the system.
+**Purpose:** Catalog and fine grained control over all possible billable features in the system.